Patriciangugi/Project-Phase-2/README.md

 ## Features selected
 "X_all = ['sqft_living', 'bathrooms', 'bedrooms', 'floors', 'sqft_lot', 'yr_built', 'view'],

+## Conclusion:
+The final regression model achieved an R-squared value of approximately 59.5%, indicating that the selected predictor variables explain 59.5% of the variance in house prices.
+While the recommendations are data-driven and based on statistical analysis, individual factors and market conditions can vary, so it's essential to assess your property's specific situation before making any significant decisions.

 # Recommendations:
 The data analysis and regression modelling have provided valuable insights into the factors influencing house prices in the King County area.
 To maximize the estimated value of your homes, consider the following strategies: